Commercial Activities on Footpaths

 - if you are applying for a liquor license or a permanent structure on the footpath, you need to include a copy of your license or lease, along with the associated planning permit.

-If you are unsure on what you can do with your business in terms of commercial activities on footpaths, contact our Property Officer on email: email@example.com
+If you are unsure on what you can do with your business in terms of commercial activities on footpaths, contact Environment Protection on 5950 1050 or email email@example.com.